-Staff has identified the opportunity to address a number of additional minor items and clarifications with the Code and Guidelines that will be undertaking as Phase 2.
-This will allow the Council-directed work to be completed and then staff and the Board to focus on these additional items, which would include allowing additional administrative approvals, addressing scriveners' errors, and providing additional clarifications within the Code and Guidelines.
-As part of the public engagement discussions the topic of how the Code and the Guidelines would be applied to buildings considered "background" could also be discussed and altered as needed as part of Phase 2.
-Additionally, staff with consultant support is in the process of identifying a number of historic outbuildings and objects within the District that were not surveyed as part of the Historic and Cultural Assessment.
-The results of this research would also be included as part of Phase 2.
+Staff has identified the opportunity to address a number of additional minor items and clarifications with the Code that we will be undertaking as Phase 2.
+This will allow the Council-directed work to be completed first, and then staff and the Board may focus on: allowing additional administrative approvals, addressing any additional scriveners' errors, and providing additional clarifications within the Code.
+The topic of how the Code and the Guidelines would be applied to buildings newly considered "background" may also be discussed and altered as needed in Phase 2.

+As previously noted, staff, with consultant support, is in the process of identifying a number of historic outbuildings and objects within the District that were not surveyed as part of the 2017 Historic and Cultural Assessment.
+The results of this research would also be included in Phase 2, thus providing greater clarity for the status of these resources, where currently none exists.